zenika-open-source/hygie/docs/post-actions/existingRunnables.md

 - `data`: the data you want to send (`any` type) _[optional]_,
 - `config`: the `AxiosRequestConfig` configuration _[optional]_.

-All of these parameters can contain _mustache_ templating.
+All of these parameters can contain _handlebars_ templating.

 To use the `WebhookRunnable`, simply add the `callback` on your `.rulesrc` config file.